2016 United States Senate election in California: Analysis

-Harris stepped down from her Senate seat on January 18, 2021, two days before her inauguration as Vice President.
-This makes Harris the first US Senator elected to a full six-year term since Barack Obama in 2008 to not finish what would be her sole term.
-On December 22, 2020, California Governor Gavin Newsom appointed California Secretary of State Alex Padilla to serve the remainder of Harris' term.
-Although Harris no longer occupies this Senate seat, she became President of the Senate on January 20, 2021, by virtue of her election as vice president.
+Later on after her subsequent victory in the 2020 election as the running mate of former President Joe Biden, Harris resigned on the senate on January 18, 2021, two days before her inauguration as vice president.
+This makes Harris the first US senator elected to a full six-year term since Barack Obama in 2008 to not finish what would be her sole term.
+On December 22, 2020, California governor Gavin Newsom appointed California secretary of state Alex Padilla to serve the remainder of Harris' term.
+Despite this, Harris became president of the Senate on January 20, 2021, by virtue of her election as vice president.

-Harris is the second incumbent US Senator from this seat to be elected vice president, the first being Richard Nixon in 1952.
+Harris is the second incumbent US senator from this seat to be elected vice president, the first being Richard Nixon in 1952.